mrw-soumik/Reinforcement-Learning-An-Applied-Evaluation-through-Grid-World-and-Random-Walk-Scenarios/README.md

-Here's the updated README file with the image included:

----

 # Reinforcement Learning: An Applied Evaluation through Grid World and Random Walk Scenarios

 This repository contains implementations of reinforcement learning algorithms applied to two specific problems: navigating a grid world and performing a random walk on a 7x7 grid.
 The project includes code, results, and analysis to evaluate the performance of these techniques.